A guide to your tenancy

 - Make alterations with prior written permission from the Group.

 - Be responsible for your Housing benefit claim.

 - Give access for the annual gas safety check.

 - Do not use your home for immoral purposes.

 - If planning on running a business from home, ensure you get prior consent from the Group.

 - Tell us in advance if you will be away for more than 28 days at a time.

 - Allow access for employees or contractors to make inspections or carry out work.

 Please ensure that these responsibilities are being met, so you are not in breach of your tenancy conditions.

 We provide communal parking areas for flats and Retirement Living.
 Any on-street parking is the council’s responsibility.
 You must not keep vehicles in your garden unless they are parked on a hard standing, (if you need to drop kerbs, you should contact the council).
 If you wish to construct a hard standing or a garage, you must get our permission first (please see information under Landlord’s permission).
-Please note: it is not the responsibility of the trust to provide parking.
+Please note: it is not the responsibility of the Group to provide parking.